sylvaincom/medgan-tips/README.md

-# A few additional basic tips on how to run Edward Choi's medGAN
+# A few additional tips on how to run Edward Choi's medGAN

-In this markdown, I add a few very basic tips that complete [Edward Choi](https://github.com/mp2893/)'s `README.md` of his [medGAN repository](https://github.com/mp2893/medgan).
+In this markdown, I add a few tips that complete [Edward Choi](https://github.com/mp2893/)'s `README.md` of his [medGAN repository](https://github.com/mp2893/medgan).
 Congrats to Edward's excellent work!
 I would like to thank [Antoine Hamon](https://github.com/ZwAnto) for his help.

 The goal of this markdown is just to run medGAN and not to obtain useful results: we try to minimize the computing time at the cost of having poorly realistic generated samples.
 My specs: Windows 10.